-The Court agrees with the government that the Tenth Circuit has not required particularized computer search strategy-at least in warrants authorizing searches of computers.
-The Tenth Circuit has not spoken on the issue of whether warrants such as the ones sought here- authorizing an electronic communications service provider to disclose the content of all electronic communications-require a description of the search protocol or some other limit on the government's search of that information.
-The Tenth Circuit has however suggested an approach for an "intermingled documents," in which law enforcement engage in the intermediate step of sorting various types of documents and then only search the ones specified in a warrant.
-Under this approach, "the magistrate judge should then require officers to specify in a warrant [the] type of files [that are being] sought."
-The Court is not suggesting that the warrants must have a particularized search strategy or even identify by certain key word searches the electronic communications that will be reviewed by the government, only that the warrants must contain some limits on the government's search of the electronic communications and information obtained from the electronic communications service provider.
-To comport with the Fourth Amendment, the warrants must contain sufficient limits or boundaries so that the government-authorized agent reviewing the communications can ascertain which email and fax communications and information the agent is authorized to review.
+The Court notes that while nothing in Section 2703 or Fed.
+R. Crim.
+P. 41 may specifically preclude the government from requesting the full content of electronic communications in a specific email account, the Fourth Amendment may do so and does here.
+The Court further notes that the Tenth Circuit has not required particularized computer search strategy-at least in warrants authorizing searches of computers.
+The Tenth Circuit has not spoken on the issue of whether warrants such as the ones sought here-authorizing an electronic communications service provider to disclose the content of all electronic communications-

+require a description of the search protocol or some other limit on the government's search of that information.
+The Tenth Circuit has however suggested an approach for "intermingled documents," in which law enforcement engage in the intermediate step of sorting various types of documents and then only search the ones specified in a warrant.
+Under this approach, "the magistrate judge should then require officers to specify in a warrant [the] type of files [that are being] sought.
+In Court is not suggesting that the warrants must have a particularized search strategy or even identify by certain key word searches the electronic communications that will be reviewed by the government, only that the warrants must contain some limits on the government's search of the electronic communications and information obtained from the electronic communications service provider.
+To comport with the Fourth Amendment, the warrants must contain sufficient limits or boundaries so that the government-authorized agent reviewing the communications can ascertain which email communications and information the agent is authorized to review.